Toggle: English / Spanish

 Next, warm water or air is placed into the ear.
 The eyes should now move rapidly toward the warm water then slowly away.

-Patients may also be asked to use their eyes to track objects, such as flashing lights or moving lines.
+You may also be asked to use your eyes to track objects, such as flashing lights or moving lines.

 The test takes about 90 minutes.

 Most of the time you do not need to take special steps before this test.

 - Your health care provider will tell you if you need to stop taking any medicines before you have this test.

 - DO NOT stop or change your medicines without talking to your provider first.

 You may find cold water in the ear slightly uncomfortable.
 Brief dizziness (vertigo) may occur during the test.

 The test is used to determine whether a balance or nerve disorder is the cause of dizziness or vertigo.